ZhongjieYu/TransMatch_code/README.md

 ...
 0.001000	0.639709	0.563627	0.015217	0.803816	72.000000
 ```
-#### The change of test accuracy over 25 epochs for 600 experiments will be like
+#### The change of test accuracy over 25 epochs for 600 experiments will be like (each line represents one experiment)
 <p align="center"><img width="50%" src="example.png" /></p>

 ### 5-way 1-shot 100-unlabel